reflectoring/reflectoring.github.io/_posts/2021-08-31-rate-limiting-with-springboot-resilience4j.md

 }
 ```

-If we run this, we'll find that this doesn't work too.
-Only the first `@RateLimiter` is applied and not the second one.
+**If we run this, we'll find that this approach doesn't work too.** Only the first `@RateLimiter` is applied and not the second one.

-This is because when a Spring bean calls another method defined in the same bean, the call does not go through the Spring proxy.
-It would just be a call from one method in the target object to another one in the same object.
+**This is because when a Spring bean calls another method defined in the same bean, the call does not go through the Spring proxy.
+It would just be a call from one method in the target object to another one in the same object.**

 To get around this, let's define the `rpmRateLimitedSearch()` method in a new Spring bean: